Chart Color Schemes

 Currambine - Kinross has shown very soft population growth performance across periods assessed by AreaSearch

-Currambine-Kinross's population is approximately 14,894 as of August 2025.
-This figure represents an increase of 1,075 people since the 2021 Census, which recorded a population of 13,819.
-The growth is inferred from the ABS estimated resident population of 14,774 in June 2024 and 86 validated new addresses post-census.
-This results in a density ratio of 2,499 persons per square kilometer, placing Currambine-Kinross in the upper quartile nationally according to AreaSearch assessments.
-The area's 7.8% growth since census is within 0.8 percentage points of the national average (8.6%), indicating strong growth fundamentals.
-Overseas migration contributed approximately 71.3% of overall population gains recently.
+Currambine-Kinross's population is approximately 14,894 as of November 2025.
+This represents an increase of 1,075 people since the 2021 Census, which reported a population of 13,819.
+The growth was inferred from ABS data showing an estimated resident population of 14,774 in June 2024 and an additional 86 validated new addresses since the Census date.
+This results in a population density ratio of 2,499 persons per square kilometer, placing Currambine-Kinross in the upper quartile compared to national locations assessed by AreaSearch.
+The area's growth rate of 7.8% since the census is within 1.1 percentage points of the SA3 area's growth rate of 8.9%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 71.3% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and post-2032 growth estimation, AreaSearch employs ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future trends suggest lower quartile growth nationally, with Currambine-Kinross expected to increase by 590 persons to 2041, reflecting a total increase of 3.2% over the 17-year period.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Future population trends anticipate lower quartile growth for national statistical areas, with Currambine-Kinross expected to increase by 590 persons to reach a total of 15,484 by 2041, reflecting an overall increase of 3.2% over the 17-year period.

 Frequently Asked Questions - Population